qh96/tacocat/README.md

 ---

 This is a platform supporting the latest free software engineer job information for the new graduates.
-The keywords includes software grad, entry Software, Software university, Software graduate, Software college, junior developer, will be used for LinkedIn job search.
+The keywords include software grad, entry Software, Software university, Software graduate, Software college and junior developer, will be used for LinkedIn job search.

 Temporarily supported by a hard-working [LinkedIn scraper](https://www.npmjs.com/package/linkedin-jobs-scraper), which works 996 and never sleep.